Q. Which airport should I fly into for this tour?

 Special diets (gluten-free, vegetarian, vegan, etc.) are easily accommodated.

-Q. How bad is the Drake Passage?
+Q. How rough is the Drake Passage?

 Most people handle the crossing just fine.
 But if you find yourself feeling queasy, you can lay low in your comfortable cabin and we’ll see to it that you’re taken care of.